 Important: When processing as a black and white image, choose the B&W selection within the HSL/Color/B&W panel.
 This allows you to fine-tune the desaturated tonality of the entire image by adjusting each color fader separately.
 Do not select B&W in the Basic panel as this gives you less flexibility.

 6. Use Selective Color (Sparingly)

 At times, I choose to use the Selective Color processing technique with concert photography.
-Color select processing is when the majority of a photo is converted to black and white, but select parts are deliberately left in colour for effect.
+Color select processing is when the majority of a photo is converted to black and white, but select parts are deliberately left in color for effect.

 Doing this in moderation can give images a unique look, and take a cool moment to another level to stand out.

-There are many selective colour presets out there that allow you to pull out only red, blue, green, yellow, etc. In the image below, I only wanted the guitar red.
+There are many selective color presets out there that allow you to pull out only red, blue, green, yellow, etc. In the image below, I only wanted the guitar red.
 But parts of the hands and face still had red tinting showing up.

 I fixed this by doing additional fine-tune editing using the adjustment brush tool.
-Pulling the saturation all the way down, I painted over the areas where colour was still appearing.
+Pulling the saturation all the way down, I painted over the areas where color was still appearing.
 This made the image black and white everywhere except for the guitar.